ani-sh-arma/MultiMessenger/README.md

 | +1 (555) 321-0987 | Sarah Lee   |
 | +1 (555) 789-2345 | Tom Wilson  |

-To run the script, save the script as "script.py" and run it as follows:
+To run the script :

-`python script.py contacts.xlsx`
+`python mulmess.py contacts.xlsx`

 This will open the Excel file, extract the contact numbers and names, and send a message to each contact.